Reflecting on The 10 commandments of Egoless programming.

 Personal Reflection: Working as a developer, mistakes caused me a lot of frustration, which in turn took up task completion time.
 Working with a team helped me grow into the habit of asking or seeking help.

 2nd Commandment: You Are Not Your Code

 Remember that the entire point of a review is to find problems, and problems will be found.
 Don’t take it personally when one is uncovered.

-- I’m learning not to get too attached to the code I write.
-I have grown to appreciate being my own critic and reviewer before my colleagues and boss step in.
-That is still working in progress though.
+Personal Reflection: Working as a developer, I learned not to get too attached to the code I write.
+I have started to appreciate being my own critic and reviewer before my colleagues and boss stepped in.

 Such an individual can teach you some new moves if you ask.
 Seek and accept input from others, especially when you think it’s not needed.

 Personal Reflection: Forums like GitHub, Stack overflow, and medium to mention but a few can be very helpful here.
 Colleagues contribute a lot to the professional growth of a junior developer.
 But outside one’s immediate workplace or social tech circles, these forums continue to be very very productive.